How To Tell if a Private Investigator is Following You

 What type of window tint do private investigators use?

-In the UK we are not allowed to apply dark film to the front driver and passenger windows or to the windshield.
+In the UK we are not allowed to apply dark film to the front driver and passenger windows or to the windscreen.
 Very light film (70-75%) can be applied to these windows, but it would be so light that no real privacy could be achieved.
 In the UK we are free to tint the rear windows of our vehicles to any level.

-Photo: Though private investigators traditionally opt for very dark tint (such as 5% limo tint), some detectives prefer to use a lighter tints and window coverings, believing that this makes them appear less suspicious.
+Photo: Though private investigators traditionally opt for very dark tint (such as 5% limo tint), some detectives prefer to use lighter tints and window coverings, believing that this makes them appear less suspicious.

 How dark should window film be for privacy?